joaoheron/base_crawler/README.md

 ### Running Base Crawler
 After configuring conf.py as suggested in the **Examples** section (Or created your own actions list, what we would appreciate), You must be aware:

-This application supports 3 arguments: browser, timeout and actions.
+- This application supports 3 arguments: browser, timeout and actions.
 1. browser means which navigator will be instantiatated by Selenium.
     - e.g.: `chrome` for Google Chrome or `firefox` for Mozilla Firefox.
-2. timeout is the amount of seconds the Selenium webdriver will use as it's own timeout before throw an Exception because inactivity.
+2. timeout is the amount of seconds the Selenium webdriver will use as it's own timeout before throw an Exception due inactivity.
     - e.g.: `30` for 30 seconds.
 3. actions is the full name of the array you want to execute (from `conf.py` file).
     - e.g.: `actions_play_youtube_video`

 You can easily run the application with the following command: